 You need to know what your brand stands for and reflect that in every post on social media.
 Keeping your mission, vision, and values in mind when selecting your voice and the content of your posts can help create the balance and consistency needed to market well on social media.

 Please show what you know by sharing what your audience will find relevant to their lives.
-Once you find a good balance in the amount you post for different content, be consistent when sharing that content.
+Be consistent when sharing that content once you balance the amount you post for different content.

 These are a few social media marketing tips that can help your business stand out from the crowd.